dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-build-our-metrics/semantic-layer-8-refactor-a-rollup.md

 - 🔍 We always will start our **auditing** with a `dbt parse` to **ensure our code works** before we examine its output.
 - 👯 If we're working there, we'll move to trying out an `dbt sl query` that **replicates the logic of the output** we're trying to refactor.
 - 💸 For our example we want to **audit monthly revenue**, to do that we'd run the query below.
-You can [read more about the MetricFlow CLI](https://docs.getdbt.com/docs/build/metricflow-cli).

 ### Example query